 Our house is currently being painted.
 Before school, Cayde slips out the door, then reappears.

 “They’re Argentinian!” he says in a high whisper, almost conspiratorially.
 He disappears again and soon I hear Cayde’s excited jabbering, and the painters’ bemused response.
-There are a few deep chuckle.
-When I go to check on Cayde, he’s standing with feet planted on the lawn, clutching his backpack straps, recounting yesterday’s ‘conferencia de sciencia’, and how there’s a scourge of pez leones—lionfish—in the ocean.
+There are a few deep chuckles.
+When I go to check on Cayde, he’s standing with feet planted on the lawn, clutching his backpack straps, recounting yesterday’s ‘conferencia de ciencia’, and how there’s a scourge of pez leones—lionfish—in the ocean.
 Only tiburones can eat them, he explains, and there are fewer sharks in the waters these days.